20 Fitting and Residuals

 1 3.186813

-19.5 Comparing residuals to a unit Normal distribution
+20.6 Comparing residuals to a Normal distribution

-We learned in chapter 18 that the distribution of singer heights across voice parts closely resembles a Normal distribution.
+We observed in chapter 18 that the distribution of singer heights across voice parts closely resembles a Normal distribution.
 Given that residuals differ from the original data by a shift in location only, we expect them to follow a similar pattern.
 This can be verified by generating a Normal QQ plot using the pooled residuals:

 eda_theo(df$residuals, ylab = "residuals")